 - FAQ: Calculation of the 2021 Child Tax Credit

 - List of IRS 2021 Child Tax Credit FAQs

-To see if you're enrolled, unenroll in advance payments or update your credit union account or bank account information: Child Tax Credit Update Portal
+To see if you're enrolled or update your credit union account or bank account information: Child Tax Credit Update Portal

 Non-filers can sign up using this tool: Child Tax Credit Non-Filer Sign-Up Tool